mjpost/sacrebleu/README.md

     ./sbleu --test-set wmt14 --langpair de-en --echo src > wmt14-de-en.src

-After tokenizing, translating, and detokenizing it, you can score it easily:
+After tokenizing, translating, and then detokenizing it, you can score it easily:

     cat output.detok.txt | ./sbleu -t wmt14 -l de-en

-SacreBLEU knows about common test sets, but you can also use it to score system outputs with arbitrary references.
+SacréBLEU knows about common WMT test sets, but you can also use it in a backward-compatible mode where you manually specify the reference(s).
-It also works in backwards compatible model where you manually specify the reference(s), similar to the format of `multi-bleu.txt` or Rico Sennrich's `multi-bleu-detok.perl`:
+It uses the same invocation syntax as Moses' `multi-bleu.txt` or Rico Sennrich's `multi-bleu-detok.perl`:

     ./sbleu -t wmt14 -l de-en --echo ref > wmt14-de-en.ref
     cat ouput.detok.txt | ./sbleu wmt14-de-en.ref